jbrezmorf/HLAVO/soil_model/README.md

 - How Kalman time step affects convergence, how to choose it?
   How the simulation time compares to the Kalman processing time?
   Simpler Q choice is justifable for small time steps.

+Future:
+Acceleration:
+- Own implementation.
+- Use a dynamicaly build surogate model to predict sigmapoints with low weight.
+The simplest lienar model would be enough for the components that has contribution below the process noise.
+  (has to be precised - we must project Q matrix to the eigen vectors to get the process noise)
+- Process noise:
+  - General approach:
+    Input state -> result state
+    with noise introduced to specific place of the model, i.e. parameters not modeled
+    Q is nonlinear function of input state, but we use an awerage in the KAlman just to have idea about actual noise level of the model.
+  - We can bulild a hierarchy of models of different complexity can use precise models for most important components and low fidelity models for less important components.
+  - It could be viewed as having small number of components for constructing P  with precise model, but having nonlineear Q[x] predicted by the low fidelity model.